transitland/www-transit-land/documentation/datastore/feeds.md

 ## Feeds

 A Feed represents a unique GTFS data source.
-Each Feed has a URL to a publicly accessible GTFS archive, a mapping of GTFS `agency_id` values to Transitland Operators, and the geographic extent of the Feed, the details of the Feed's license.
+Each Feed has a URL to a publicly accessible GTFS archive, a mapping of GTFS `agency_id` values to Transitland Operators, the geographic extent of the Feed, and the details of the Feed's license.

-#### Feed data model
+### Feed data model

 | Attribute             | Type         | Description                      |
 |-----------------------|--------------|----------------------------------|